ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 const store = createStore(storeModel);
 ```

-> The outputted store is actually a Redux store with a few enhancements.
-It is however API compatible with any library that expects to receive a Redux store (for example; the `react-redux` library).

 <p>&nbsp;</p>

-## Wrap your application

-Use the [StoreProvider](/docs/api/store-provider.html) component to connect the [store](/docs/api/store.html) to your application.
+## Expose the store

+Surround your application with the [StoreProvider](/docs/api/store-provider.html) component, providing it your [store](/docs/api/store.html) instance.

 ```javascript
 import { StoreProvider } from 'easy-peasy';